© 2026 WNIJ and WNIU

 (This interview was edited for time and clarity.
 Listen to the full conversation in the link above.)

-Jason Cregier: There has been a lot going on in southern Wisconsin of late, so we called on a newsmaker in that area to give us an update on some of the news making headlines.
+Jason Cregier (JC): There has been a lot happening in southern Wisconsin lately, so we called on a newsmaker from the area to help break down some of the headlines.
 Alex Gary is a reporter for the Beloit Daily News and joins us now.

-So, Alex, let us dive right in.
-Beloit recently named a new City Manager, who is it?
+So, Alex, let’s dive right in.
+Beloit recently named a new city manager.
+Who is it?

-Alex Gary: The man’s name is Daniel Ortiz Hernandez.
-He has been around the United States and that was the difference between himself and other finalists for the position.
+Alex Gary (AG): The man's name is Daniel Ortiz Hernandez.
+He has worked in several places around the United States, and that seemed to be the difference between him and the other finalists for the position.

-The other finalist for the position was the City Manager for Whitewater, which is less than an hour away from Beloit, and that man has only worked in Wisconsin.
+The other finalist was the city manager for Whitewater, which is less than an hour from Beloit, and he had only worked in Wisconsin.

-So, it was an interesting choice: Hernandez came from California; he worked in Iowa and worked in Texas…versus someone who knows the state of Wisconsin and how it operates.
-I thought it was an interesting choice that Beloit made for its city manager position.
+So, it was an interesting choice.
+Hernandez came from California, worked in Iowa and worked in Texas versus someone who knew the state of Wisconsin and how it operates.
+I thought it was an interesting decision for Beloit's city manager position.

-Now, the last time we chatted, we discussed the possibility of a data center being built near Beloit.
+JC: The last time we talked, we discussed the possibility of a data center being built near Beloit.
 Since then, there is also talk about a liquefied natural gas plant coming to Beloit.
 How are people reacting to that news?

-Environmentalists hate it, but it was not generating much controversy, until the data center possibility came along.
-The environmentalists are tying it all together saying, “Look what they’re doing out there.”
-They built a much bigger power plant in 2020, they were approved to add more megawatts to the plant in 2025, and now they want to build an LNG plant.
+Environmentalists oppose it, but it was not generating much controversy until the data center proposal came along.
+Now environmentalists are tying the two together, saying, "Look what they’re doing out there."
+They built a much bigger power plant in 2020, were approved to add more megawatts to the plant in 2025, and now they want to build an LNG plant.

-Environmentalists see it as a way to add more power to the grid for a data center and are tying it all together as one grand plan to supply power to data centers.
+Theoretically, it is meant to function as a peaker facility — something used during periods of peak demand on the system.
+But environmentalists see it as a way to add more power to the grid for a potential data center and are connecting it all as part of one larger plan.

-Let us end our conversation on a lighter note.
-Farmers' markets are opening across the Stateline now that the weather is warming, and that includes the farmers' market in Beloit.
-Beloit’s farmers' market is recognized as being one of the better ones around the area.
+JC: Let’s end on a lighter note.
+Farmers markets are opening across the Stateline as the weather warms up, including the farmers' market in Beloit.
+Beloit's farmers' market is recognized as being one of the better ones around the area.
 Why is that?

-Well, it is the second largest farmers' market in Wisconsin.
-Only the Dane County Farmers’ Market in Madison is bigger.
+AG: Well, it is the second-largest farmers' market in Wisconsin.
+Only the Dane County Farmers' Market in Madison is bigger.

-In Beloit, it is not just locals who come to shop at the farmer’s market.
-People and vendors come from all over, with good vendor support too.
-The Beloit Farmers' Market has survived 51 years, even through the 1990s when Beloit was suffering economic hardships due to the closure of Beloit Corp.
+In Beloit, it is not just locals who come to shop.
+People and vendors come from all over, and there is strong vendor support.
+The Beloit Farmers Market has survived for 51 years, even through the economic hardships of the 1990s following the closure of Beloit Corp.

-The Beloit Farmers' Market is now based on State and Grand St., which has had tons of investment.
-Downtown Beloit has improved over the last 20 years and has many advantages for the Farmers' Market being held there.
+The market is now based along State and Grand streets, an area that has seen significant investment.
+Downtown Beloit has improved over the last 20 years, and that has helped the market thrive.

-The only thing that separates Madison and Beloit’s farmers' market is just the difference in the respective cities’ size.
-Many shoppers that go to the Beloit Farmers' Market come from Rockford, the DeKalb area, Madison, and Milwaukee… It draws from at least two hours away.
+The main thing separating the Madison and Beloit farmers markets is simply the size of the cities themselves.
+Shoppers come to the Beloit Farmers Market from Rockford, the DeKalb area, Madison and Milwaukee.
+It draws people from as far as two hours away.

 You can check out Alex’s work at beloitdailynews.com.